 Variations

-- Ginger, Cinnamon- When winter, try adding fresh crushed ginger and cinnamon.
+- Ginger, Cinnamon- When winter is there, try adding fresh crushed ginger and cinnamon.
 What contentment it brings!

 - Holy Basil leaves or Tulsi- It can be used fresh or dried.
 Add dried tulsi leaves to tea masala powder to relieve seasonal allergies and sore throat, for which tulsi leaves are best known.